lucasdicioccio/http2-grpc-haskell/examples/README.md

 ~~~

 The client sends a single request to the server, processes the response and terminates.
-Both Client and server should output some logging to show th
+Both client and server output a few log lines to show what is happening.